 - 1. Locate the three-connector signal cable that comes with your computer or with the new drive. - 2.
 Locate the secondary IDE connector on the system board.
-See "Identifying parts on the system board" on page 12. - 3.
+See "Identifying parts on the system board" on page 11. - 3.
 Connect one end of the signal cable to the drive and the other to the secondary IDE connector on the system board.
 To reduce electronic noise, use the connectors at the end of the cable only. - 4.
 Your computer has extra power connectors for additional drives.
 Connect a power connector to the drive.

-Connecting an additional CD drive, DVD drive, or parallel ATA hard disk drive
+Connecting an additional CD drive or DVD drive